-Re-design by Frustum Inc. Technology and 3D Systems’ Direct Metal Printing expertise cuts weight of aircraft bracket by 70% while meeting functional requirements
+Frustum Inc. software and 3D Systems' Direct Metal Printing expertise cut aircraft bracket weight 70% while meeting all functional requirements

 Now that 3D printing, especially Direct Metal Printing (DMP), has become a viable manufacturing alternative, the constraints imposed by traditional manufacturing have been very much removed.
-In response to this, software tools for Multi-Disciplinary Design Optimization are now emerging to deliver a convergence point: Topology optimization software is now capable of generating the most efficient designs for one-step manufacturing on the latest generation of DMP systems.
-Basically, what you model is what you manufacture.
+In response to this, software tools for Multi-Disciplinary Design Optimization are now emerging to deliver a convergence point.
+Topology optimization software is now capable of generating the most efficient designs for one-step manufacturing on the latest generation of DMP systems.
+Translation?
+What you model is what you manufacture.

 This confluence of technologies was demonstrated recently in a project undertaken by software company Frustum and 3D Systems’ On-Demand Parts service, Quickparts.
 The project was a publicized challenge by GE Aircraft to reduce the weight of an aircraft bracket while maintaining the strength needed to meet all of its functional requirements, primarily supporting the weight of the cowling while the engine is in service.